 Man admits intending to cause distress to Sir Chris Whitty in St James’s Park

-Jonathan Chew, 24, approached England’s chief medical officer as he walked through St James’s Park in Westminster.
+Jonathan Chew approached England’s chief medical officer as he walked through St James’s Park in Westminster.

 A man has admitted intending to cause Professor Sir Chris Whitty distress when he approached him in a central London park.